dolph/recipes/cuban-sandwich.md

 - 2/3 teaspoons black pepper, ground
 - 2/3 teaspoons fine sea salt

+> Final temperature seems far too low.
+190-195 F would still be sliceable, but would make it past the stall.

 On a sheet pan fitted with a wire rack, roast at 275 F until the internal temp hits 170 F. Periodically baste pork with marinade throughout roasting.

 - Pork shoulder